githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/CFHEAMl2SGk.jpg"
     },
     {
-        "name": "Asphodel follows directions",
-        "description": "Join Richard, Shannon, Vivian, Joey, and Daryl as they make a puzzle game where you guide a witch to their destination by placing tiles on the ground.", "youTubeId": "JYHWmjqPeGs",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/JYHWmjqPeGs.jpg"
-    },
-    {
         "name": "SPACE MOUSE",
         "description": "Join Richard, Vivian, and Joey as they make a game with adorable bats and a mouse that must fight them.
 We also showed off a new extension for animating characters in your games!", "youTubeId": "D20_hbD6oT0",